 - Micro bloodletting

-- Lifestyle guidance including Chinese dietary therapy
+- Lifestyle guidance including Chinese dietary therapy & instruction on movement

 - Heat applications including moxibustion

 - Prescription of herbal formulas or herbal teas

 - Some practitioners may incorporate modalities and tools that are not explicitly included in Chinese medicine such as Western forms of massage, various types of energy work and the use of Western herbs or dietary supplements

 Despite the diversity of treatment types, all of these things fall under the same Chinese medicine umbrella.
 That’s because they are all rooted in the same way of understanding the body, the world, and the interaction between them.
 Different therapies are chosen based on patient goals, practitioner skills & the suitability of treatment for the presenting condition.